Your child is social and wants to make friends… but other kids aren’t interested. Here’s how to help your child rejected by peers.

-Just as easily children can make friends, so too can they feel rejected by their peers.
-A group of friends can outright exclude one child, and kids who don’t know one another might refuse to play with someone unfamiliar.
+Just as easily as children can make friends, so too can they feel rejected by their peers.

-1. Show empathy
+Show empathy

 Before brushing her emotions aside or even showering her with reassurances, show empathy instead.
 This doesn’t mean challenging her story, being the devil’s advocate, or lecturing her on what went wrong.

-Free download: In my PDF, The Power of Empathy, you’ll learn how empathy is the secret key that makes a huge difference in how we interact with our kids.
+Free resource: Grab your copy of The Power of Empathy!
+You’ll learn how empathy is the secret key that makes a huge difference in how we interact with our kids.
+Imagine transforming your relationship using the lessons you’ll learn right here.
+You’ll also get my newsletters, which parents say they LOVE:

-2. Encourage your child to show empathy
+Encourage your child to show empathy

-3. Don’t overreact or jump in
+Don’t overreact or jump in

 Do you catch yourself wanting to step in the instant your child gets rejected?
 Before you do, decide whether doing so does more harm than good.

-Many kids aren’t as aware about peer rejection as you and I are.
+Many kids aren’t as aware of peer rejection as you and I are.
 It may not be a big deal to them as it can be for us, and they’re often able to move on without feeling offended.

 But when we step in too quickly or too often, they might wonder whether something is wrong and needs more attention.
 “Why is mom making such a big deal about this?
 They didn’t want to play with me right now, that’s all.”